A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 When the Affordable Care Act was written, a cornerstone of the legislation was the expansion of Medicaid to adults under age 65 with household incomes up to 138% of federal poverty level/FPL.
 (Note that children were already eligible for Medicaid with household income above that threshold; different Medicaid eligibility rules exist for people age 65 and older, including both income and asset limits.)

 Originally, the law required states to expand Medicaid (funded mostly by the federal government) to continue to receive their regular federal Medicaid funding.
-Then in 2012, the Supreme Court upheld the rest of the ACA but struck down the Medicaid expansion requirement, leaving it up to each state to decide whether or not to participate.
+But in 2012, the Supreme Court upheld the rest of the ACA but struck down the Medicaid expansion requirement, leaving it up to each state to decide whether or not to participate.
 Under the Court’s ruling, states would no longer lose their regular federal Medicaid funding, even if they refused to implement Medicaid expansion.

 And some states have continued to refuse to expand Medicaid.
 The ACA’s premium subsidies aren’t available to people with income below the poverty level, because the law had called for them to have access to Medicaid instead.
 But if they’re ineligible for Medicaid under state rules, they are essentially stuck with no viable coverage options.
 They can’t get Medicaid, and they also can’t get subsidized coverage in the Marketplace/exchange.